 It isn’t always possible, convenient, or cost-effective to gather all parties together for a deposition at one physical location.
 With Esquire’s suite of remote deposition solutions, you’ll never have to again.
-Our reliable, easy-to-use remote services allow you to attend depositions or depose witnesses with your computer or mobile device from anywhere in the United States or around the world.
+Our reliable, easy-to-use remote services allow you to attend depositions or depose witnesses in multiple locations on the same day virtually from anywhere in the United States or around the world.
 The increase in efficiency in your practice is substantial.

 - Remote Reporters who are experienced court reporters, trained and certified by Esquire in remote proceedings, swearing in the witness, controlling the proceeding as they normally would, expertly capturing the record remotely via videoconferencing technology, and taking custody of the introduced exhibits to produce the final transcript.

 - Remote Videographers who are professional videographers that ensure the remote proceeding is recorded on the record and produce either a synchronized video with transcript or an unsynchronized video.

-- Remote Technicians who provide in-proceeding audio videoconferencing technical support, drive meeting controls, troubleshoot technology issues, and oversee Zoom breakout room setup and management.
+- Remote Technicians who provide in-proceeding support, drive meeting controls, and troubleshoot technology issues.

 - Remote Interpreters are available in over 200 languages and attend the proceeding remotely.